zehata/zehata/README.md

 - Personal portfolio website ([zehata.dev](https://zehata.dev)): Working on adding tests and code coverage toolings.
 You can see how I am inventing new tech and pushing the boundaries of frontend development.
 You can check out the repo to see my abilities in architecturing a project, and my TypeScript/React/Next.js/PostgreSQL/AWS skills
 - Navaday: Current freelance project for a travel agent SME.
 Private freelance work, I will make it generic eventually.

+## Languages I write in:
+- English and Mandarin Chines- Oh you want to know which _programming_ languages I write in These are the languages I am confident in:
+- JavaScript/TypeScript
+- Python

 ## Contact
 - Business email: zehata@zehata.dev